berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: text

-     <major version.minor version><space><vendor-speci c
+     <major version.minor version><space><vendor-specific
        info>

 Both the major and minor portions of the version number are of arbitrary length.
-The vendor-speci c information is optional.
-However, if it is present, the format and contents are implementation speci c.
+The vendor-specific information is optional.
+However, if it is present, the format and contents are implementation specific.

 .. code:: cpp